DSD-DBS/capella-dockerimages/README.md

 - `$T4C_LICENCE_SECRET` to your TeamForCapella licence secret.
 - `$T4C_SERVER_HOST` to the IP-Address of you T4C-Server (default: `127.0.0.1`).
 - `$T4C_SERVER_PORT` to the Port of your T4C-Server (default: `2036`).
-- `T4C_REPOSITORIES` is a comma seperated list of repositories.
+- `$T4C_REPOSITORIES` is a comma seperated list of repositories.
 These repositories show up as default options on connection (e.g. `repo1,repo2`).
+- `$T4C_USERNAME` is the username that is suggested when connecting to t4c.

 After starting the Container, you should be able to connect to `localhost:$RDP_EXTERNAL_PORT` with your preferred RDP Client.